baffelli/covid-2019-measures/readme.md

 This project is a collaborative effort by volunteers (see contributors below).
 The repository is open to contribution, contact Simone Baffelli (https://twitter.com/bafe) or Fabienne Krauer (https://twitter.com/FabiKrauer).

 ## Methods
-We collect all available information about measures taken in response to COVID-19 (raw data).
-We collect only data from official cantonal websites (usually filed under "media releases").
+We collect all available information about measures taken in response to COVID-19 from official cantonal and federal press releases (raw data).
 We then categorize all measures as far as possible (see below).
 All categorizations are reviewed by a second person.
 Information is updated once a week.
 The raw data are collected in Google spreadsheets.
 When updated the raw data are merged, cleaned and reduced to dummy variables to make them more useful for research with an R script.

 ### Data format